danfcq/unity-editor-icons-explorer/README.md

 ## 🧰 Requirements

-- Unity 2021.3 or newer (recommended) because of UI Toolkit
+- Unity 2021.3 or newer because of UI Toolkit support

 ---